ThomasJefferson.com is my new home

 Born: April 13, 1743 (April 2, 1743, under the Old Style, Julian calendar, the usage of which stopped in 1752)

-Birthplace: Shadwell, Albemarle County, Virginia (located by the Rivanna River near Charlottesville, Virginia)
+Birthplace: Shadwell, Virginia province (located by the Rivanna River near Charlottesville, Virginia)

 Voice: Soft, low tone

-Likes: Hiking, riding on my horses Caractacus and Eagle, writing letters (over 19,000 letters written), collecting books (6,487 volumes sold to Library of Congress), natural science, mockingbirds, chess, Paris and French culture, best friend Dabney Carr, Mrs. Jefferson, Maria Cosway (my heart won), Marquis de Lafayette, John Locke, Francis Bacon, Isaac Newton, Enlightenment ideas, William Shakespeare, American Philosophical Society, Benjamin Franklin, James Madison, James Monroe, Mr. and Mrs. Adams, morning cold-foot baths, Megalonyx, improving and inventing things, architecture, culinary arts, horticulture, linguistics (including Native American), maintaining friendships, playing the violin, buying toys for my grandchildren, humming my favorite tune while walking or working, wearing comfortable clothes with slippers, American republicanism, federalism (neither unitary nor confederate state), united yet decentralized (closer to the will of the people), public service and advancing American interests
+Likes: Learning, walking, riding on my horses Caractacus and Eagle, reading the classics in Greek and Latin, writing letters (over 19,000 letters written), collecting books (6,487 volumes sold to Library of Congress but then I started another library afterwards, not to mention a prior library lost through fire on 1770), natural science, mockingbirds, chess, Paris and French culture, best friend Dabney Carr, Mrs. Jefferson, Maria Cosway (my heart won), Marquis de Lafayette, Tacitus, Epicurus, Epictetus, John Locke, Francis Bacon, Isaac Newton, Enlightenment ideas, William Shakespeare, American Philosophical Society, Benjamin Franklin, James Madison, James Monroe, Meriwether Lewis, Mr. and Mrs. Adams, George Wythe, William Small, Peyton Randolph, Francis Fauquier, Dr. Benjamin Rush, Spencer Roane, Joseph Cabell, Wilson Cary Nicholas, morning cold-foot baths, shooting, my wolfskin pelisse, Megalonyx, improving and inventing things, architecture, culinary arts, botany and horticulture, languages and linguistics (including Native American), maintaining friendships, playing the violin, all my children and grandchildren which include Patsy and Jeff and Ellen and Cornelia and Francis, buying toys for my grandchildren, music — humming my favorite tune while walking or working, wearing comfortable clothes with slippers, American republicanism, federalism (neither unitary nor confederate state), united yet decentralized into ward republics (closer to the will of the people), public education (primary and university level), buying gifts for family and friends, public service and advancing American interests

-Dislikes: Public speaking, price haggling, other people editing my writings, debts, billiards, mineral baths at Warm Springs (had a staph infection afterwards), some ideas from Alexander Hamilton, calumnies, indolence, pomp, medicine, migraine headaches, tyranny
+Dislikes: Public speaking, direct conflict, price haggling, paper money men, other people editing my writings, debts, billiards, mineral baths at Warm Springs (had a staph infection afterwards, which I never quite fully recovered from), some ideas from Alexander Hamilton, calumnies, indolence, pomp, medicine, migraine headaches, tyranny

-Personality: Morning person (the sun had never caught me in bed), calm and genteel disposition, some intelligence (even when dining alone, according to JFK), diligent and hardworking, boundless curiosity, methodical planner, adore children, mentor young people, reserved with strangers, jocular with close friends
+Personality: My temperament is sanguine.
+I steer my bark with Hope in the head, leaving Fear astern.
+Morning person (the sun had never caught me in bed), equanimous, calm and genteel disposition, some intelligence (even when dining alone, according to JFK), diligent and hardworking, boundless curiosity, methodical planner, adore children, mentor young people, reserved with strangers, jocular with close friends, loyal and helpful to family and friends, self-command

 My Life’s Timeline